erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 input first_name, last_name
 ```
 ##### Various
-The *pass* keyword is a no-operation statement.
+The *pass* keyword is a no-operation statement and can be used as a placeholder during program development.
 ##### Grammar in EBNF
-For an explantion of the EBNF notation used here see [EBNF syntax.txt](EBNF%20syntax.txt).
 For a graphical representation of the syntax see [EXIN syntax diagram](EXIN%20syntax%20diagram.pdf).
+For an explantion of the EBNF notation used below see [EBNF syntax.txt](EBNF%20syntax.txt).
 ```
 /*	EXIN grammar.
  *